samuelkim7/TIL/spark/paper_1.md

 3. Alternating Leat Squares
 ALS is used for collaborative filtering problems, such as predicting users’ ratings for movies that they have not seen based on their movie rating history.

+### Implementation
+- Spark is built on top of Mesos, a “cluster operating system” that lets multiple parallel applications share a cluster in a fine-grained manner and provides an API for applications to launch tasks on a cluster.

+- When a parallel operation is invoked on a dataset, Spark creates a task to process each partition of the dataset and sends these tasks to worker nodes.

+### Results
+- (Logistic Regression using 29 GB dataset) With Hadoop, each iteration takes 127s, because it runs as an independent MapReduce job.
+With Spark, the first iteration takes 174s (likely due to using Scala instead of Java), but subsequent iterations take only 6s, each because they reuse cached data.
+This allows the job to run up to 10x faster.

+- We used the Spark interpreter to load a 39 GB dump of Wikipedia in memory across 15 “m1.xlarge” EC2 machines and query it interactively.
+The first time the dataset is queried, it takes roughly 35 seconds, comparable to running a Hadoop job on it.
+However, subsequent queries take only 0.5 to 1 seconds, even if they scan all the data.

+### Related Work
+- Spark reconstructs lost partitions of RDDs using lineage information captured in the RDD objects.

+- Spark’s parallel operations fit into the MapReduce model [11].
+However, they operate on RDDs that can persist across operations. ...
+This also makes Spark useful for interactive data analysis, where a user can define several datasets and then query them.